Adjuster Alert: Hurricane Laura Slams into Texas and Louisina

 Submit to Independent Adjuster (IA) Firms.
 After you have secured a insurance adjuster license you need to get on the rosters of various Independent Adjusting (IA) firms.

 Complete Your Insurance Adjuster Training Online

-Residents of these states can take our Texas All-Lines Pre-Licensing Course insurance adjuster training course only to satisfy the training requirements needed to apply for a Texas Insurance Adjuster License.
+Residents of Texas and states that don’t offer licensing to work as an adjuster for carriers can take our Texas All-Lines Pre-Licensing Course insurance adjuster training course only to satisfy the training requirements needed to apply for a Texas Insurance Adjuster License.